Did you follow the local news this week? Take our quiz.

 Sign up to receive the latest headlines in your inbox each morning.

 Did you stay in the loop with this week’s local news?
-Take our Boston.com news quiz to test your knowledge and stay informed on the latest trending stories in Greater Boston.
+Take our Boston.com news quiz to test your knowledge, discover the most popular stories, and stay informed on the latest trending stories.

 Sign up to receive the latest headlines in your inbox each morning.